It finally gets a home-video release worthy of purchase, sporting excellent video, flawless audio, and a bounty of well-sourced extras.

-Tom Cruise’s participation transmutes everything around him, turning the movie’s series of false starts, dead ends, and hard lessons into a working metaphor for his own career.
+Tom Cruise turns the series of false starts, dead ends, and hard lessons into a working metaphor for his own career.

 Greedily tries to cram every dystopian curse into one misbegotten plot, resulting in something wildly disjointed, even if its pieces arguably connect.

 Viewer/character solidarity only holds up for so long, and the film falls hard into twisty, nonsense territory, skipping over its stronger themes in the process.

 Eventually we're sure to get a proper Blu-ray release of this film, probably around the release of Terminator V.